Bürgenstock Resort: Changes since 2014

+The resort boasts the 10,000 square metres (110,000 sq ft) Bürgenstock Alpine Spa with an indoor and an outdoor area and five swimming pools, saunas, a hammam, steam room, showers, three Private Spa Suites and a gym.

 The 9-hole golf course was re-opened on 25 June 2016.
 On the same day, the foundation and the University of Teacher Education Lucerne opened a 1.5 km learning trail on the cliff path.

-CHF 43 million are being invested in monument and landscape conservation measures.
-The old Stickerei building has been restored to its original plans, while the historically important Palace-Hotel, which dates from 1906, is being renovated in compliance with requirements imposed by heritage and monument agencies.
+CHF 43 million were invested in monument and landscape conservation measures.
+The old broidery building 'Stickerei' has been restored to its original plans, while the historically important Palace Hotel, which dates from 1903, was being renovated in compliance with requirements imposed by heritage and monument agencies.
 The Swiss Inventory of Cultural Property of National and Regional Significance (the KGS inventory) lists a number of buildings and facilities in the Bürgenstock Resort deemed worthy of protection.
 The inventory draws a distinction between assets of national importance (A assets) and of regional importance (B assets).
-"A" assets in the Bürgenstock Resort include the pool in the Bürgenstock Club, the Stickerei building, the Gübelin building, the weather station, and the “Rondelle”.
-The resort's "B" assets are the Palace-Hotel, the Blockhaus, the Spycher storage sheds, the Grand Hotel, the Restaurant & Pension Taverne 1879, the Bürgenstock Railway, and the Hammetschwand Lift.
+'A' assets in the Bürgenstock Resort include the pool in the Bürgenstock Club, the 'Stickerei', the Gübelin building, the weather station, and the 'Rondelle'.
+The resort's 'B' assets are the Palace Hotel, the Blockhaus, the Spycher, the Grand Hotel, the Restaurant Taverne and Taverne 1879, the Bürgenstock Funicular, and the Hammetschwand Lift.

 The buildings and facilities of the Bürgenstock Resort are also listed in the Federal Inventory of Swiss Heritage Sites (ISOS).
 The Lake Lucerne landscape with Kernwald, Bürgenstock and Rigi is listed in the Federal Inventory of Landscapes and Natural Monuments of National Importance.

 In a 2012 study, BAK Basel Economics AG wrote that the new resort will provide economic benefits to the Central Swiss region.
 The study predicted that the new Bürgenstock Resort will attracted new affluent visitors to the region, generating 150,000 extra overnight stays.
 According to the study, revenues generated by the new Bürgenstock Resort once fully up and running could be in the region of CHF 100 million for the resort, and 40 million for its suppliers.
-The study estimates that the Bürgenstock project will generate annual tax revenues of about CHF 8 million for the cantons and municipalities of Central Switzerland.
+The study estimates that the project will generate annual tax revenues of about CHF 8 million for the cantons and municipalities of Central Switzerland.
 By 2020, the latter's cumulative tax revenues directly attributable to the resort's operations could reach CHF 33 million.
 It is estimated that one job is created outside the resort for every three inside it.
 In terms of employment in Canton Nidwalden's economy as a whole, the resort's share is 3.6 percent.